Application Mapping Definition

 Does Avi Networks Offer Application Mapping?

-Yes, Avi Networks provides automated service discovery and inter-service application mapping of a service mesh.
+Yes, Avi Networks provides automated service discovery and inter-service application mapping of container ingress.
 Avi’s real-time dynamic map visualizes communications between services, allowing operators to analyze latency, bandwidth, and request rate, and other critical metrics.

 For more application mapping resources see the following: